One of the most commonly debated topics in gyms around the world is whether lifting heavy is the only way to build muscle.

 Vintage Physique: A Golden Era Bodybuilding Guide to Health and Aesthetics

-Eat, train, supplement, and rest like an Old School, Golden Era bodybuilder and have yourself metamorphose into an Adonis.
+Eat, train, supplement and rest like a Golden Era bodybuilder and have yourself metamorphose into an Adonis.

 You May Also Like

 - Reactive Hypoglycemia: How to Identify and Fix Post-Meal Blood Sugar Crashes